Great Victorian Rail Trail

 Towns and settlements along the way offer unique experiences and new places to explore, including historic landmarks and buildings, art galleries, museums, food and wine, shopping and markets.

 Call in at local towns along the way

 The rail trail traverses the Mitchell, Murrindindi and Mansfield Shires, connecting towns and communities including Tallarook, Trawool, Kerrisdale, Homewood, Yea, Yarck, Molesworth, Cathkin, Alexandra, Koriella, Kanumbra, Merton, Woodfield, Bonnie Doon, Maindample and Mansfield.

-The trail can be accessed from many points.
+You can get onto the trail from many places.
 Several towns provide easy access with car parks, picnic facilities and toilets available.

 The trail runs east from Tallarook, through Trawool and Yea to Mansfield.
-Tallarook is only 100 kilometres north of Melbourne just off the Hume Freeway.
+To get to Tallarook from Melbourne by car, travel 100km north of Melbourne just off the Hume Freeway.

 To get to Tallarook by train, board the Seymour Line V-Line service at Melbourne’s Southern Cross Station.